-Universal Design for Learning:
+Universal Design for Learning.

-- Is a scientifically valid framework for guiding educational practice. - Facilitates the design and implementation of a flexible and responsive curriculum. - Offers options for how information is presented, how students respond or demonstrate their knowledge and skills, and how students are engaged in learning. - Aims to provide an opportunity for all students to access, participate in, and progress in the education curriculum by reducing barriers to instruction. - Is not a one-size fits all approach
+- Is a scientifically valid framework for guiding educational practice. - Facilitates the design and implementation of a flexible and responsive curriculum. - Offers options for how information is presented, how students respond or demonstrate their knowledge and skills, and how students are engaged in learning. - Aims to provide an opportunity for all students to access, participate in, and progress in the educational curriculum by reducing barriers to instruction. - Is not a one-size-fits-all approach.

-Universal Design for Learning (UDL) provides a blueprint (through three guiding principles) for creating instructional goals, methods, materials, and assessments (http://udloncampus.cast.org/page/udl_about#) that work to meet varying learner needs.
-CAST (https://udlguidelines.cast.org/) has developed these three guiding principles to help instructors design and facilitate their courses to promote access, equity, and inclusion.
+Universal Design for Learning (UDL) provides a blueprintLinks to an external site. (through three guiding principles) for creating instructional goals, methods, materials, and assessments that work to meet varying learner needs.
+CASTLinks to an external site., a nonprofit educational research and development organization, has developed these three guiding principles to help instructors design and facilitate their courses to promote access, equity, and inclusion.
 These principles are featured in the image below.
 The following sections will elaborate upon each principle: